gsmainclusivetechlab/mmapi-nodejs-sdk/docs/internationalTransfer/createInternationalTransaction.Readme.md

 # Create A Int Transfer Transaction

-`Here, CreateAIntTransferTransactionRequest() creates a POST request to /transactions/type/{transactionType}`
+`Here, createInternationalTransaction() creates a POST request to /transactions/type/{transactionType}`

 > `Provided with a valid object representation, this endpoint allows for a new transaction to be created for a given transaction type 'inttransfer' passed via the URL.`